 Frequently asked questions

-MFLs are the minimum water flows and/or levels adopted by the District Governing Board as necessary to prevent significant harm to the water resources or ecology of an area resulting from permitted water withdrawals.
+MFLs are the minimum water flows and/or levels adopted by the district Governing Board as necessary to prevent significant harm to the water resources or ecology of an area resulting from permitted water withdrawals.
 MFLs define how often and for how long high, intermediate and low water flows and/or levels should occur to prevent significant harm.
 Two to five MFLs are typically defined for each system.
-The names of the MFLs are minimum infrequent high, minimum frequent high, minimum average, minimum frequent low and minimum infrequent low (see Figure 1).
+The names of the MFLs are minimum infrequent high, minimum frequent high, minimum average, minimum frequent low and minimum infrequent low

-Figure 2 represents two hydrographs depicting the fluctuation of high and low water levels or flow in a typical stream or lake over a long time period.
+Hydrographs (Figure 2) depict the fluctuation of high and low water levels or flow in a typical stream or lake over a long time period.
 The upper line represents the existing hydrologic conditions and the lower line represents the hydrologic conditions defined by the MFLs.
 The hydrologic conditions defined by the MFLs are similar to, but are usually lower than, the existing hydrologic conditions.